 Opportunities for group discussion and personal prayer

-Which of the characters in this story do you identify with the most: the younger son? the father? the older son?
+Which character in this story do you identify with the most: the younger son, father or older son?
 How might you react in such circumstances?

-Recall a moment in your life when you experienced something of either the father’s joy at reconciliation, the younger son’s change of heart or the elder son’s jealousy and resentment.
-Describe this experience for others.
+Recall a moment in your life when you experienced feeling the father’s joy at reconciliation, the younger son’s change of heart or the elder son’s jealousy and resentment.
+Describe this experience to others.

-Reach out to someone with an invitation, a gesture or a word of forgiveness.
+Reach out to someone with an invitation, gesture or word of forgiveness.

-This line from the gospel is particularly apt during Lent, the time of repentance.
+The following line from the gospel is especially apt for Lent, the time of repentance.
 Use it often this week:

 Father, I have sinned against heaven and against you.
 Forgive me.